 - Enter claims with the Direct Entry feature.
 For more information, see Direct Entry Claims and Manually Enter Errors for Direct Entry Claims.

 - Input claims manually.
 For more information, see our Manual Claims category.
 Begin with Create a Manual Claim.

 - Encourage providers who are scanning to begin logging meals in KidKare for paperless claiming.
 You can send a welcome email to providers in the Provider Information General tab.
 We also have hundreds of KidKare help articles available for providers here.

 Important!
 You cannot combine scan claims and online claims in the same month.
 Should your providers switch to online claiming with KidKare, all prior meals for the month must be recorded in KidKare before the provider submits their claim.

 When working from home, you may not have access to a printer.
 Minute Menu HX has tools that can help you process and monitor claims without printing reports to paper.
 See Process & Track Claims from Home for more information.

 As the COVID-19 pandemic continues to escalate, some states may begin allowing sponsors to complete desk reviews in lieu of on-site reviews.
 A desk review is essentially a review done remotely while on-site reviews are temporarily suspended to prevent the spread of COVID-19.
 It is essential that you check with your state for guidance regarding reviews during the COVID-19 pandemic.
 Follow all regulations and guidance provided by your state.

 Note: As of March 27, 2020, the FNS has issued waivers for Monitoring requirements in light of the COVID-19 pandemic.
-Click here to read the full text of the waivers.
-Contact your State agency for further guidance.
+This waiver has been extended through September 30, 2021.
+Read the full extension memo here.

 Update Provider Email Addresses & Payment Methods